Good Energy's fourth solar farm, located near St Austell in Cornwall, started generating electricity in March 2015.

 For the lifetime of the solar farm, Good Energy will also contribute £8,300 per year (increasing in line with inflation) to a community fund.
 This fund will be controlled by local people and used to support community initiatives.

-As well as the solar farm, Carloggas is also home to significant archaeological remains which were discovered on site before we started construction.
+As well as the solar farm, Carloggas is also home to significant archaeological remains which were discovered on

 Project key facts